-|View from the Upper Porch of the 1817 Duncan House|
+|View from the Upper Porch of the 1815 Duncan House|

-Mr. Wrenn continued describing the setting, “After the Beaufort survey was completed I returned to Beaufort twice to “house sit” Jean and Copeland Kell’s second-level home at The Cedars.
+Mr. Wrenn continued describing the setting, “After the Beaufort survey was completed I returned to Beaufort twice to 'house sit' Jean and Copeland Kell’s second-level home at The Cedars.
 There was very little difference looking out over the Atlantic from views owners had in earlier years.
 Sitting on the second-level porch, reading, dreaming, having a meal, listening to the pianist who lived downstairs, made almost every day dream time.
 One could look almost directly south, across Town Marsh and Bird Island Shoals to Fort Macon and the open beach beyond.
 The fort itself was hidden behind sand barriers, but the Coast Guard Station was within ones line of vision and the fort easy to spot in relation to the station.

 “The channel into the state port at Morehead City crossed directly across Beaufort’s waterfront and ships entering and leaving the port presented broadside views to Beaufort.
 Fishing boats came and went, and at any given time there may have been twenty or more in the harbor—the cut between Town Marsh and Front Street.
 During the menhaden season one could almost walk across the water to Town Marsh by stepping from boat to boat.
 Sail was frequently seen, as was the occasional grand yacht that had strayed from the Inland Waterway.

 “Wild marsh ponies grazed on Town Marsh.
 Porpoise occasionally broke water at play in the cut, within a hundred feet of Front Street.
 There was never a time when there was nothing to see or feel, for sea breezes always kept the porch comfortable and peaceful.
 I can never again think of Beaufort without thinking of the serenity, comfort and peace of that porch.”

-After the Beaufort survey, Wrenn "was commissioned by the state to do architectural surveys of New Bern and Wilmington, sites that shared Beaufort's southeastern North Carolina location on the water.
+After the Beaufort survey, Wrenn, "was commissioned by the state to do architectural surveys of New Bern and Wilmington, sites that shared Beaufort's southeastern North Carolina location on the water.
 The Beaufort House type did not show up in these cities, and was not known to the north of New Bern.
-Subsequently in counting the number of Beaufort houses that evidence the Beaufort House style, it is clear that the number in Beaufort, makes it the largest collection in North Carolina and most likely the largest in the nation.
+Subsequently in counting the number of Beaufort houses, that evidence the Beaufort House style, it is clear that the number in Beaufort, makes it the largest collection in North Carolina and most likely the largest in the nation.
 The Beaufort variations are important in American Architectural history, and clearly the collection is of statewide importance, and should be considered nationally important as well."